facebook/react-native/docs/touchablewithoutfeedback.md

 ### `hitSlop`

 This defines how far your touch can start away from the button.
 This is added to `pressRetentionOffset` when moving off of the button.

-** NOTE **
+> Note:
-The touch area never extends past the parent view bounds and the Z-index of sibling views always takes precedence if a touch hits two overlapping views.
+> The touch area never extends past the parent view bounds and the Z-index of sibling views always takes precedence if a touch hits two overlapping views.

 | Type | Required |
 | - | - |